OASES-project/CCL-results/report/CCL-DT4S-Final-Report.md

 After several iterative data quality improvement rounds, we find the results from the hybrid database and the farm-specific data modelled with Agroscope tools to be quite similar.
 Differences in statistical properties come from the different types of uncertainty presented: variability across farms in the case of agroscope versus estimated uncertainties throughout the industrial supply chain in the case of ecoinvent.

-The mean negative human toxicity of beets comes from the beets removing heavy metals from the soil; toxicity from ingestion of heavy metals is not considered in traditional LCIA.
+The mean negative human toxicity of beets comes from the beets removing heavy metals from the soil; toxicity from ingestion of food products containing heavy metals is not considered in traditional LCIA.

 The differences in milk production come from the inventory data source; ecoinvent does not have Swiss milk production datasets, but uses a mix of South Africa and Québec as a proxy for Switzerland.